 Black Rose is Death’s Banner, On the Thirteenth Tarot Card

 Black roses can mean farewell, rejuvenation or even rebirth.
 It can also mean overcoming a long period of calamity, or personal illness, or a journey from which the traveler does not expect to return.
 Another interpretation is ‘pure devotion’ since a true black rose is impossible to produce.

-But not so impossible if you know a friendly flat roofing contractor in Toronto who has hot tar pots ready for rose dipping.
+But not so impossible if you know a friendly flat roofing or HVAC contractor in Toronto who has hot tar pots ready for rose dipping.

 Dave the flat roof repair tech from ToughRoof dips red roses in hot black roofing tar in a commercial trailer boiler with amazing results. [youtube]https://www.youtube.com/watch?v=YYo-PuNVFLs[/youtube]